 Art Is Finite

-The interesting thing about art is that it is finite.
+The interesting thing about art is that it is finite such as abstract expressionist.
 By saying this, we mean that there is very rarely more than one original of a particular painting or sculpture, while a single artist will only release a certain amount of work in their lifetime.
 This makes each piece more sought after, driving values up based on a simple supply vs demand ratio.
 Copies and prints of paintings are often made but sell for pennies in comparison to their original counterparts.

 Starting In Shares